The Best 4K Video Camera for Vlogging!

 Prices and availability of the DJI Pocket 2

-The DJI Pocket 2 will be available from October 31 in two versions.
-A pack integrating the DJI Pocket 2 with a mini joystick and tripod support, all at 369 euros.
-And a pack called “Creator” which will also integrate a wide-angle lens (no characteristics are given for this one), a wireless microphone with windscreen, and a multi-use handle, at a price of $600.
+The DJI Pocket 2 will come in two versions and will be available starting from October 31st.
+The first pack includes the DJI Pocket 2, a mini joystick, and a tripod support, all priced at 369 euros.
+The second pack, called “Creator”, comes with a wide-angle lens (details are not yet provided), a wireless microphone with windscreen, and a multi-use handle, and is priced at $600.

 DJI Pocket 2

 A mini camera mounted on a gimbal which was already formidable in its time.
 Almost two years of existence, therefore: it was time to renew its product, especially since we were pining a little.
 We expected, for example, that the manufacturer responds to GoPro which launched its Hero 9 Black … but no!
 In any case, not for the moment.